 What does the setting of the book tell you about the way human being are shaped?

 The weaker will always be exploited by the stronger, that’s what I’ve been thinking after I read this novella.
 In the case of this story, the whites exploited the blacks by forcing them to work overload for the whites’ advantages.
-This context is—I believe—very relevant to our modern world, where small or developing countries are often forced to follow super power countries’ designs; so in a way, colonialism is still and will always exist in our world.
+This context is—I believe—very relevant to our modern world, where small or developing countries are often forced to follow super power countries’ designs; so in a way, colonialism still, and will always, exists in our world.